|

 Explore the little medieval streets behind Corso Italia: they are a perfect example of medieval architecture.

 Back on the Lungarno, after Palazzo Gambacorti, heading south, there is a very ancient church, Santa Cristina and opposite the church, there are the ruins of an old building.
 That was the house where Saint Catherine of Siena lived in Pisa and in the Church of Santa Cristina she received the stigmata.
+The Lungarno Gambacorti has a number of interesting buildings.
+Many of them are a perfect example of the typical Pisan Tower Houses, which were cut off by the Florentines after they conquered the city.

 You will soon see the little white marble Church of Santa Maria della Spina along side of the river.
 The name comes from the relic that was once kept in the church, one of the thorns from Christ's Crown, now preserved in the Church of Santa Chiara, inside the University Hospital.
 The statue of the Holy Virgin with the baby on the highest spire is by Nicola Pisano, although this is only a copy.
 The original has been moved to the national Museum of San Matteo.